-Warning: If there is no TPM on client computers or non-system partitions need to be encrypted as well, the default is still at least 8 characters.
-(Microsoft default for passwords on data partitions).

-- 2. The Allow numbers and Latin based characters option restricts the usage of allowed characters.
+- Warning: If there is no TPM on client computers or non-system partitions need to be encrypted as well, the default is still at least 8 characters.
+(Microsoft default for passwords on data partitions). - 2.
+The Allow numbers and Latin based characters option restricts the usage of allowed characters.
 Special characters can no longer be used with this setting.
 Please note the information in the BitLocker pre-boot authentication chapter. - 3.
 With the A valid password must contain at least... options you define the number of letters, numbers and special characters: - The password must be between 8 and 20 characters long.
 A number below 8 or higher than 20 leads to an error message. - Define the minimum requirements (number of letters, number, special characters etc.). - If you select the Treat numbers as special characters option, numbers count as numbers and also as special characters.
-Please make sure that the numbers and special characters correspond.
+Please make sure that the numbers and special characters correspond. - 4.
+The Dictionary file option allows you to select a dictionary in which you have set passwords that must not be used.
+The dictionary file must have been previously created in the file storage.
+When a password is assigned, this file gets checked and the password is allowed or rejected accordingly.